Ali Barak

-Ali Barak (born 26 February 2003) is a professional footballer who plays as a left-back for Turkish TFF 2.
-Lig club Altınordu.
-Born in Germany, he is a youth international for Turkey.
+Ali Barak (born 26 February 2003) is a professional footballer who plays as a left-back for club Muğlaspor.
+Born in Germany, he is a former youth international for Turkey.

 Club career

 Roda JC

 Barak was a youth player at Bayer Leverkusen before moving to Roda JC on trial in the summer of 2022.
 He signed a one-year contract after impressing enough in three pre-season matches.
 Barak made his debut in the Eerste Divisie for Roda JC on 5 August 2022, starting in a 2–0 win against Dordrecht.

 1. FC Bocholt

 On 6 June 2023, Barak signed a two-year contract with Regionalliga West club 1.
 FC Bocholt.
 Upon signing, new Bocholt manager Dietmar Hirsch expressed his pleasure with the signing: "Ali impresses with a great mentality and strong duel behavior, which makes him a perfect fit for our new philosophy."

 He made his competitive debut for the club on 23 August in the first round of the Lower Rhine Cup, starting in a 3–0 victory against Rheinland Hamborn.
 His league debut followed five days later, as he replaced Brian Campman in the 64th minute of a 5–0 defeat against SC Paderborn 07 II.